Having a colostomy or ileostomy

 Ostomy Covers by Linda

-Handcrafted covers made to fit every size of ostomy bag or pouch following surgery resulting in a stoma, for example ileostomy, colostomy or urostomy.
+Handcrafted covers made to fit every size of ostomy bag or pouch following surgery resulting in a stoma such as an ileostomy, colostomy or urostomy.
 The covers come in a wide range of fabrics and are specifically tailored to fit each individual stoma bag.